jeffreykegler/hoonlint/misc/whitespace.md

 ```

 In the above example, the chain contains 3 rows.
-(Pedantically, the last line is not a row of the chain.)
+(The 3rd and 4th lines are both in last row.)
 There are 3 silos, but the rows are "ragged", so that nothing
-in the first is in the 3rd silo.
+in the first row is in the 3rd silo.
 In all 3 rows, the 2nd silo is tightly aligned,
 as is the 3rd silo in the 2nd row.

 The 3rd silo of the 3rd row is inter-line aligned.
 The `b` in the 3rd row comes after a gap of 3 spaces,
+but this follows the standard set forth
-but this is standard because it aligns with the `b`
+in this document because it aligns with the `b`
 of the 2nd row, at column location 13.

 Note that the 2nd silo includes both runechild and a rune-ish.
-Hoons of a chain may be "joined" on a single line,
+This is an example of a "joined" hoon.
+In a chained hoon sequence,
-and this can be convenient when the row starts with a unary rune.
+when the row starts with a unary rune,
+joined hoons can be convenient.

 # Running hoons

 A running runechild is more often called simply a **running**.
-(Currently all hoons contains at most one running.)
+Currently, no hoon contains more than one running.

-In addition to the running, a running hoon may contain
+A running hoon may contain
 an runechild before the running.
 If there is one runechild before the running, it
 is called the **head** of the running hoon.